 TAKE YOUR SHOT

 Getting the COVID-19 vaccine will help prevent you from getting infected or keep you from getting severely sick if you do get infected.
-The more people in Alberta that get vaccinated the closer we will get to resuming life with extensive public health measures.
-FIND OUT IF YOU’RE ELIGIBLE and get vaccinated today.
+The more people in Alberta that get vaccinated the closer we will get to resuming life without extensive public health measures.
+Find out if you’re eligible and get vaccinated today.

 SUMMARY OF CURRENT RESTRICTIONS ON PERFORMING ARTS ACTIVITIES